Terrapin-Rocket-Team/Ground-Station/readme.md

 From here, you can modify
 - the application window and debug window scale (in case the application windows are too big/small on different resolution screens)
 - turn on debug mode (which will save recieved messages to test.json so they can be used without connecting to the device physically, logs debug statements, and opens the chromium dev tools used by Electron)
-- and turn on noGUI mode(which will only open the debug window).
+- and turn on noGUI mode (which will only open the debug window)

 ## Future development